-To reach the bottom, most hikers take the 600-step Hurricane Falls Staircase and simply enjoy the views, although extreme adventurists may also choose to proceed onward down a 2.5 miles round-trip trail that is extremely rugged, filled with rocks and boulders.
+To reach the bottom, most hikers take the 600-step Hurricane Falls Staircase and simply enjoy the views.
+Although, extreme adventurists sometimes choose to proceed down a 2.5 mile extremely rugged round-trip trail, filled with rocks and boulders.

-Be advised that dogs are not allowed on the gorge floor or the stairs and that you must obtain a free access permit from the Interpretive Center.
-In order to get a permit, you must be wearing proper footwear, meaning no flip-flops, sandals, or crocs.
-Only 100 permits are issued each day, so it's wise to arrive early during peak season.
+Be advised that dogs are not allowed on the gorge floor or the stairs.
+You must obtain a free access permit from the Interpretive Center.
+Proper footwear is required to get a permit, which means no flip-flops, sandals, or crocs.
+Only 100 permits are issued daily, so it's wise to arrive early during peak season.

 Three Forks Trail

 This is one of the last wild and scenic rivers left in the United States and very well worth the visit.
 The flow of three streams creates the headwaters of the Chattooga River.
 This area is full of wildlife and includes incredible scenery.
 The hiking is phenomenal and can be a bit demanding at times, depending on the trail that you choose.